 TrialContext object exposes a

-takes the hyperparameter name.
-At trial runtime, Determined injects a
+hyperparameter name.
+At trial runtime, Determined injects a value for

 dropout_probability hyperparameter defined above into the

 To see hyperparameter injection throughout a complete Trial implementation, refer to the Trial API: PyTorch MNIST Tutorial.

 Specifying the Search Algorithm¶